Salary Arbitration Eligibles List

 CHICAGO (7) — Javier Baez, 2b; Kris Bryant, 3b; Carl Edwards, rhp; Kyle Hendricks, rhp; Mike Montgomery, lhp; Addison Russell, ss; Kyle Schwarber, of.

-CINCINNATI (6) — Curt Casali, c; Anthony DeSclafani, rhp; Scooter Gennett, 2b; Michael Lorenzen, rhp; Jose Peraza, ss; Tanner Roark, rhp.
+CINCINNATI (8) — Curt Casali, c; Anthony DeSclafani, rhp; Scooter Gennett, 2b; Michael Lorenzen, rhp; Jose Peraza, ss; Yasiel Puig, of; Tanner Roark, rhp; Alex Wood, lhp.

 COLORADO (7) — Tyler Anderson, lhp; Nolan Arenado, 3b; Chad Bettis, rhp; Jon Gray, rhp; Scott Oberg, rhp; Trevor Story, ss; Tony Wolters, c.

-LOS ANGELES (9) — Pedro Baez, rhp; Josh Fields, rhp; Yimi Garcia, rhp; Enrique Hernandez, of-inf; Joc Pederson, of; Yasiel Puig, of; Corey Seager, ss; Chris Taylor, of; Alex Wood, lhp.
+LOS ANGELES (7) — Pedro Baez, rhp; Josh Fields, rhp; Yimi Garcia, rhp; Enrique Hernandez, of-inf; Joc Pederson, of; Corey Seager, ss; Chris Taylor, of.

 MIAMI (5) — Adam Conley, lhp; J.P.
 Realmuto, c; Miguel Rojas, ss; Dan Straily, rhp; Jose Urena, rhp.